Evolution of Fermion Resonance in Thick Brane: Resonance evolution

 where $s$ is the decay parameter.
 We define the lifetime $\tau$ by $E_e(\tau)/E_e(0)=1/2$.
 Thus, the relation between the lifetime and the decay parameter is $\tau = \frac{\ln 2}{s}$.
 Note that the term ``decay'' solely refers to the energy loss of the fermion resonances on the brane over time.
 It does not involve any decay channel and decay product in particle physics.

 To investigate the dynamical behavior of a Dirac resonance, we can extract a time series for the amplitude of the resonance at a fixed point $z_\text{ext}$.
 The parameters are set to $\eta=-7$ and $q=2$.
+We consider that there is no incident wave at infinity and the outgoing wave has no reflection behavior at boundaries at infinity.
+Therefore, we take the radiation boundary conditions at infinity on both sides: $\pd_t F_{\text{L},\text{R}}=\pm\pd_{z}F_{\text{L},\text{R}}$ for $z\rightarrow\pm\infty$.
 The results are shown in Fig.~\ref{Fixzevolution}, which reveals that the decay of the first resonance is slowest.
 This phenomenon can be attributed to the fact that the mode with higher relative probability has smaller amplitude outside the quasi-well than that inside the quasi-well.
 The reason is that the frequency of a resonance has a minimum transmittance.
 The greater the relative probability, the lower the transmittance and the slower the internal amplitude attenuation.
 For the boundary condition with outgoing waves on both sides, the rate of outflow of the reduced energy $E_{e}(t)/E_0$ depends on both the difference between the internal and external amplitudes and the speed of outward movement.
 Thus, the greater the relative probability, the greater the difference between the internal and external amplitudes, and the slower the internal reduced energy decay.
 We present the results in Tab.~\ref{TableSpectraYukawa1}.
+It can also be seen that the lifetime calculated by using the full width at half maximum is much smaller than that obtained by evolution, and the greater the lifetime, the greater the error between two ways, which can be also seen in Fig.~\ref{figlifetime}.
+Therefore, the full width at half maximum can only be used to calculate the variation trend of the lifetime of the resonance very roughly, and can not get the accurate lifetime value of a resonance.

 On the other hand, we can also treat a nonresonance as the initial data to perform its evolution.
 Figure~\ref{evolutionwithm13} shows the evolution of the energy and the wavefunction for the nonresonance.
 As expected, the amplitude and the energy of the nonresonance quickly decay at an early stage, but later they decay like those of resonances.
 To gain a better understanding of this phenomenon, we perform the discrete Fourier transform and present the results in Fig.~\ref{Fourierdecomposition}.
 The expression for the discrete Fourier transform is